hphelion/documentation/devplatform/helion/admin/best-practices/index.html.md

 **Note**: Exporting data can take several minutes.
 For clusters with constant usage or large numbers of users, apps, and databases, put the exporting system in Maintenance Mode, ideally during a scheduled maintenance window, before beginning the export.

+## Snapshots {#bestpractices-snapshots}

+Snapshots can be an effective way to save the state of a running virtual machine for backup, but caution is required when taking snapshots of a multi-node cluster.

+The system state of cluster nodes is highly interdependent.
+A snapshot rollback of multiple nodes which is not perfectly in sync may not return the cluster to a fully functional state.
+For example, a service node restored from a snapshot may be missing database instances which the Cloud Controller has created.
+Applications bound to existing services may be missing records.

+If snapshots are a part of your backup or disaster recovery strategy, the following techniques can minimize potential problems:

+- snapshot VMs in a stopped state during scheduled maintenance (if possible)
+- run *kato stop* on all roles prior to snapshotting (if possible)
+- put the cluster in Maintenance Mode
+- snapshot all nodes simultaneously

 <!-- not sure we're supporting this
 Server Monitoring with New Relic[](#server-monitoring-with-new-relic "Permalink to this headline")